 - encourage them to send you a private message.

-It’s important that people see that you respond to every inquiry and you’re interested in your customer’s opinions.
-But even more important is not to discuss your problems in public!
-Deal with it behind curtains, unless you’re so sharp as Sainsbury’s!
+Remember not to discuss your problems in public; deal with it behind curtains, unless you’re as sharp as Sainsbury’s!

 Should I remove negative comments?